đź““

 The internet has its own unique culture.
 This is now influencing real-life cultures, creating a greater divide in what is online and what is not in terms of values, purchasing habits, and costs.

-There are three main things to pay for on the internet that are important:
+There are four main things to pay for on the internet that are important:

 1. Attention